liutairan/liutairan.github.io/cv.md

 ### Publications

-Please refer to the [Publications](https://liutairan.github.io/publications/) page.
+Please refer to the [Publications](https://liutairan.github.io/publications/) page for the full list.

+#### Selected Publications

+* Control and Robotics
+Appear soon.

+* Bioinformatics
+Tairan Liu, Misagh Naderi, Chris Alvin, Supratik Mukhopadhyay, and Michal Brylinski.
+Break down in order to build up: Decomposing small molecules for fragment-based drug design with eMolFrag.
+Journal of Chemical Information and Modeling, 57(4):627–631, 2017.

 ***